epquito/pokeclone_Kubernetes/README.md

-# PokeClone Local App Setup
+# PokeClone Local App Deployment

 This document provides a detailed guide for setting up and running the PokeClone application, which includes a Django backend and a React frontend created with Vite.